 A.1 COS Lifetime Positions

-The Lifetime Positions are located on the detector in the following way.
-LP1 is considered to be at the center.
-LP2 is located at +3.5" in the cross-dispersion direction and at –0.05" in the dispersion direction relative to LP1.
-LP3 is displaced in the cross-dispersion direction by –2.5" relative to LP1.
-LP4 is displaced in the cross-dispersion direction by –5.0" relative to LP1, or –2.5" below LP3.
-Neither LP3 nor LP4 have a dispersion direction displacement.
-Figure A.1 shows the positions of the different Lifetime Positions on top of a modal gain map showing the gain sag of the detector at previous Lifetime Positions as of December 2017.
+The Lifetime Positions are located on the detector in the following way: LP1 is considered to be at the center.
+LP2 is located at +3.5" in the cross-dispersion direction, LP3 is located at –2.5" in the cross-dispersion direction, and LP4 is located at –5.0" in the cross-dispersion direction, or 2.5" below LP3.
+LP5 is located at +5.4" in the cross-dispersion direction, and LP6 is located at +6.5 arcsec in the cross-dispersion direction.
+Figure A.1 shows the positions of the different Lifetime Positions on top of a modal gain map showing the gain sag of the detector as of March 2021.

 The LP4 move was accompanied by a new set of restrictions on detector segment usage, FP-POS selection, and target acquisition settings.
 These changes, which will remain in effect at subsequent LPs, are together known as the COS2025 policy, described at http://www.stsci.edu/hst/instrumentation/cos/proposing/cos2025-policies.
 The main culprit of gain sag in the COS/FUV detector is Ly α geocoronal emission at 1216 Å that fills the COS 2.5" aperture whenever the G130M grating is used with the 1291/1300/1309/1318/1327 cenwaves on Segment B. In order to mitigate this gain sag, the COS2025 policy minimizes the number of locations on the detector where the geocoronal Ly α emission falls by not supporting the Segment B G130M 1300/1309/1318/1327 cenwaves and reducing the number of FP-POS for 1291 from four to two.
 In this way the geocoronal Ly α emission falls on fewer locations on the detector, and each LP can be used until the continuum level reaches a low modal gain.